-For withdrawals or genre-specific queries, please contact the appropriate editor:
+In most cases, submissions should be withdrawn through our submission manager.
+For partial poetry withdraws or genre-specific queries, please contact the appropriate editor:

 Art: If you are interested in submitting art for either our print issue or online art gallery, please send a query email describing your work (Is it black and white?
 Photos of installations?) and introducing yourself to firstname.lastname@example.org.
 Do NOT send unsolicited images attached to emails.
 Your email will be deleted without being opened (we fear viruses).
 To submit work, please send via snail-mail as slides or CD-ROM (no prints!) or note in your emailed query a web address where your work can be viewed.
 For web pages, please indicate which pieces you would like considered.

 Sycamore Review does not publish creative work by any student currently attending Purdue University.
 Former students should wait one calendar year before submitting.

 Book Reviews: If you are interested in having your recently-published or forthcoming book reviewed either on the website or in the journal, or if you have written a review of a forthcoming book, please contact Book Review Editor, Rebecca McKanna, at email@example.com.